keropiyo/ttsky-verilog-keropiyo/README.md

 ## Current limitations

 * Real antenna reception has not yet been tested
+* FPGA bitstream generation has passed, but physical FPGA hardware testing has not yet been completed
 * External comparator and RC values have not yet been finalized
 * Adjacent-channel rejection requires hardware evaluation
 * RF gain and noise performance require measurement